 To make your free printable wedding advice cards or bridal shower advice cards, you’ll need the following items:

 - Cardstock paper (8.5 x 11 inches, 65 lb. or weight of your choice)

 You can also print and cut your cards at a local print shop or office supply store.

 Your free printable wedding or bridal shower advice cards are formatted to print four cards per page.
-Once you print the number of pages you need, you can use a standard paper cutter or scissors to divide the sheet into individual advice cards.
+Once you print the number of pages you need, you can use a standard paper cutter or scissors to separate the advice cards.

 Download: “Bride-to-be” printable advice cards

 I recently partnered with Basic Invite to offer my readers 30% off their entire purchase of invitations, stationery, guest books, and other party goods.
 Just use the code FIRSTDAYINVITES at checkout.
 Enjoy!

 Bonus: Washi Tape Pencils!